-1. Once the Sensor connected message appears, press .
+1. Once the Sensor is connected message appears, press $\bigcirc$ .
 This typically takes less than a minute, but may take up to 10 minutes.

-2. Select Start New Sensor.

-3. The Sensor warm-up started message will appear.
-Press and then 0 to clear.
+Sensor connected If new sensor, select Start New.
+If not, select Reconnect.
+2. Select Start New Sensor .
+Sensor connected Reconnect.
+Start New Sensor Reconnect Sensor 3.
+The Sensor warm-up started message will appear.
+Press 🔗 and then 🔘 to clear.
+Sensor warm-up started 00:00 Warm-up takes up to 2 hours.
+You will be notified when calibration is needed 4.
+Warm up will appear on the 09:00

-4. Warm up... will appear on the Home screen until the sensor is ready for the first calibration.
+Warm up... will appear on the Home screen until the sensor is ready for the first calibration.